JBSnippets/godot4-hitzone-status-effects/addons/jbs_hitzone_node/README.md

 - Automatically create statuses and/or effects when node body hits an Area2D.
 - Easily add a dictionary of status/effect resistances.
 - Includes `Damage`, `Heal` and `Knockback` effects.
-- Built to integrate with [!JBS Health Node](https://github.com/JBSnippets/godot4-health).
+- Built to integrate with [JBS Health Node](https://github.com/JBSnippets/godot4-health).
 - Signals are emitted before and after status/effect application.
 - Extend and create your own status and effect!